mcanouil/quarto-wizard/README.md

 > [!NOTE]
 > Quarto Wizard can only display available informations, _i.e._, if the author of an extension has not provided a description, license, and/or used tags for release versions, these fields will be populated with `none`.

+### Use Quarto Templates

+1. Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS).
+2. Type `Quarto Wizard: Use Template` and select it.
+3. Browse the list of available Quarto templates.
+4. Select the Quarto template you want to use.
+5. Answer the prompts to confirm the installation.

 ### Create a New Reproducible Document